MihaelaVacarus/MS1-You-Plant-It/README.md

 - #### As a user, I want to maybe join a workshop so that I learn more about the gardening basics.
     - The Events & Workshops page includes a section on courses with a designed PDF that covers all necessary info.
 - #### As a user, I want to be able to contact the company by sending an email/form, so that I am not bothered with calls.
-    - The Contact page has a contact form that allows users to ask for information without giving their phone number.
+    - The Get In Touch page has a contact form that allows users to ask for information without giving their phone number.
-    - Additionally, on that same page, users are given the option to send a WhatsApp message directly from the website to inquire for more info.
+    - Additionally, on that same page, users are also given the option to send a WhatsApp message directly from the website to inquire for more info.

 ### Further testing